 The up-front effort to satisfy a strict compiler is less of a barrier for an agent, and the payoff is immense, as the strong type system prevents entire classes of bugs by construction.

-\item \textbf{Agent-Native Toolchain (ATIE):} The tools built for human developers are often ill-suited for agents.
+\textbf{(3) Agent-Native Toolchain (ATIE):} The tools built for human developers are often ill-suited for agents.
 We have spent decades building tools like IDEs and visual debuggers to reduce cognitive overload, but an agent has no such limitations.
 This shifts the entire optimization landscape.
 SE for Humans has historically focused on precision@K for a small K, because human time is precious.
 In an agent-first world, precision@100 is perfectly acceptable if a subordinate agent can post-process the results, opening up entirely new avenues for automated analysis where the human is completely out of the loop.

 Expressive feedback is paramount.
 Rust's toolchain exemplifies this, as its rich, constructive compiler messages enable agents to learn quickly from failures, providing a blueprint for agent-friendly environments.
 The path forward involves creating Agent-Native Model Context Protocol~(MCP) servers~\citep{hasan2025mcpserver} that return deep, interpretable feedback and support agent-driven refinement of tool usage descriptions.
 This kind of self-improving tooling loop, already being adopted manually by teams like Anthropic by optimizing their MCP descriptions to suit Agents instead of Humans, is proving essential for making agentic SE robust, scalable, and fault-tolerant.